spring-attic/spring-hadoop/samples/readme.txt

 ----------------

 * wordcount
-A 'traditional' Hadoop example a - word count MapReduce app configured through Spring Hadoop
+A 'traditional' Hadoop example a - word count MapReduce app configured with Spring Hadoop and using Spring Batch

 BUILDING AND DEPLOYMENT